BitcoinDistrict/bitcoindistrict.github.old/_pages/events.md

 ![Bitcoin District Events]({{ page.header.image }})

-Below are all of the Bitcoin events in the greater DMV area.
+Below are many of the Bitcoin events in the greater DMV area.
+For a full list of events, be sure to check our [Meetup group](https://www.meetup.com/bitcoin-district).

 {% assign upcoming_events = site.posts | where: "categories", "events" | where_exp: "post", "post.draft != true" | where_exp: "post", "post.date > site.time" | sort: "date" %}
 {% assign past_events = site.posts | where: "categories", "events" | where_exp: "post", "post.draft != true" | where_exp: "post", "post.date <= site.time" | sort: "date" | reverse %}